LuxxProd/United-Games-Source/README.md

 - Nudity
 - Integrated Multiplayer Communication

-(A seperate project rated specifically for an adult audiance is planned, but has by far not been in focus yet.)
+(A separate project rated specifically for an adult audience is planned, but has by far not been in focus yet.)